manasomali/automatic-renamer/README.md

 **For Windows in Context Menu:**

-1. To generate *automatic-renamer.exe* file to run on Windows.
+To generate *automatic-renamer.exe* file to run on Windows.

 ```
-pyinstaller -w -F automatic-renamer.py
+pyinstaller -w -F automatic-renamer/automatic-renamer.py
 ```

-2. Add the keys on Registry or run *automatic-renamer.reg*.
+2. Add the keys on Registry or run *static/automatic-renamer.reg*.
-3. Copy .exe file on *C:\Program Files\Automatic Renamer*
+3. Copy .exe file on *C:\Program Files\Legendas TV Organizer*
-4. Add *C:\Program Files\Automatic Renamer* in the *Path* on Windows Environment Variable.
+4. Add *C:\Program Files\Legendas TV Organizer* in the *Path* on Windows Environment Variable.

 ## Contributing